trycourier/gatsby-netlify-form-starter/README.md

    5. You can switch to the "Send" step to send test notifications using the Test Event you created earlier and making it work exactly as you wish.

-   6. Take note of the `Auth Token`, `Notification ID`, and `Recipient ID` on this page.
+   6. Take note of the `Auth Token` and `Notification ID` on this page.
 You'll need them in just a bit.

 5. **Set Netlify environment variables:**